arinaafan/predict_Kinase/README.md

 Kinases PDB files that should be used for our method are prepared as described in the paper ... and available in ... .
 Receptors list is available in file `recept.tab`.
 Number of descriptors associated with receptors are already pre-calculated and available in `tarSim_allPairs.tab`

-The main script for activity prediction models' training can be found in Jupyter notebook file `train_main_model.ipynb`, the script contains descriptors table processing and construction and training of 2 activity predicting models: DNN model, built with Keras and Random Forest model from Scikit-learn library.
+The main script for activity prediction models' training can be found in Jupyter notebook file `train_main_model.ipynb`, the script contains descriptors' processing and construction and training of the two activity predicting models: DNN model, built with Keras, and Random Forest model built with Scikit-learn library.

 ![figure 1](preformance.png)